 At CCAR Convention 2018, we will be “Confronting the Future” together, with highlights including:

 - Examine The Battle for the Future of America at the Supreme Court with Dahlia Lithwick, Senior Editor, Slate Magazine.

-- Tzipi Livni, former Israeli Minister of Justice, will speak as we celebrate the 70th anniversary of Israel’s Independence!
+- Tzipi Livni, former Foreign Minister of Israel, will speak as we celebrate the 70th anniversary of Israel’s Independence!

 - Be inspired by Sister Simone Campbell, “The Nun on The Bus”

 - Learn from Mark Hetfield, President and CEO of HIAS

 - Explore civic engagement with Betty Yee, California State Controller, Darrell Steinberg, Mayor of Sacramento, and Eric Garcetti, Mayor of Los Angeles!

 New from CCAR

 - Reform Jewish Movement Statement on Expulsion of Asylum Seekers from Israel